gonun13/subway/README.md

 - Phpmyadmin available on: <your_ip>:8081

 Login with admin user:

-email: admin@admin.dom
+- email: admin@admin.dom
-password: secret
+- password: secret

 Access Admin Panel to create Meals and Users.
-Place orders at will
+Place orders at will.
 Public view of all orders available at: <your_ip>:8080/public/orders